hemantksingh/messup-learn/Infrastructure/Kubernetes.md

 ## Kubernetes ecosystem

-There are a phenomenal number of [kubernetes supporting services](https://www.thoughtworks.com/insights/blog/macro-trends-tech-industry-nov-2018) for configuration scanning, security auditing, disaster recovery etc.
+There are a huge number of [kubernetes supporting services](https://www.thoughtworks.com/insights/blog/macro-trends-tech-industry-nov-2018) for configuration scanning, security auditing, disaster recovery etc.

 Helm and Operators allow [managing complex application workloads in kubernetes](https://medium.com/@cloudark/kubernetes-operators-and-helm-it-takes-two-to-tango-3ff6dcf65619).
-Helm is geared towards performing day-1 operations of templatization and deployment of Kubernetes YAMLs while Operator is geared towards handling day-2 operations of managing stateful/complex application workloads on Kubernetes.
+Helm is geared towards performing templatization and deployment of Kubernetes YAMLs while [Operators](https://coreos.com/blog/introducing-operators.html) is geared towards managing stateful/complex workloads that require application domain knowledge to correctly scale, upgrade, and reconfigure while protecting against data loss or unavailability. e.g. etc Operator, Prometheus Operator

 ### Helm

 [Helm](https://github.com/helm/helm) is an open-source packaging tool that helps you install and manage the lifecycle of Kubernetes applications.
 Similar to Linux package managers such as APT and Yum, Helm is used to manage Kubernetes application using YAML artifacts and templates.
 Helm allows defining Kubernetes YAMLs with marked up properties.
 The actual values for these properties are defined in a separate file.
 Helm takes the templatized YAMLs and the values file and merges them before deploying the merged YAMLs into a cluster.
 The package consisting of templatized Kubernetes YAMLs and the values file is called a ‘Helm chart’.

 ```sh
 helm search # Search for pre-created Helm charts